25prabhu10/notes/docs/Concepts/Testing/Unit_Testing.md

 ### Unit Test Structure

-1. **Setup**: Put the Unit Under Test (UUT) or the overall test system in the state needed to run the test.
+1. **Setup**: Put the Unit Under Test (UUT) or the overall test system in the state needed to run the test

 2. **Execution**: Trigger/drive the UUT to perform the target behaviour and capture all output, such as return values and output parameters.
-This step is usually very simple.
+This step is usually very simple

 3. **Validation**: Ensure the results of the test are correct.
-These results may include explicit outputs captured during execution or state changes in the UUT.
+These results may include explicit outputs captured during execution or state changes in the UUT

 4. **Clean-up**: Restore UUT or the overall test system to the pre-test state.
 This restoration permits another test to execute immediately after this one.
-In some cases in order to preserve the information for possible test failure analysis the clean-up should be starting the test just before the test's setup run.
+In some cases in order to preserve the information for possible test failure analysis the clean-up should be starting the test just before the test's setup run

 Arranging your tests: **Arrange, Act, Assert** is a common pattern when unit testing.
 As the name implies, it consists of three main actions:

-- _Arrange_ your objects, creating and setting them up as necessary.
+- _Arrange_ your objects, creating and setting them up as necessary

-- _Act_ on an object.
+- _Act_ on an object

-- _Assert_ that something is as expected.
+- _Assert_ that something is as expected

 ### Naming conventions